 The school will actively discuss cyber-bullying with pupils, explaining the reasons why it occurs, the forms it may take and what the consequences can be.
+Class teachers will discuss cyber-bullying with their class.

 Teaching staff are also encouraged to find opportunities to use aspects of the curriculum to cover cyber-bullying.
 This includes personal, social, health and economic (PSHE) education, and other subjects where appropriate.